ojwoodford/UserConfig.jl/README.md

     data = localstore(strname)     # Read data
     localstore(strname, "delete")  # Delete data
 ```
 Store and get user data defined by `strname`.
 Data can be of any type, and is stored in a .jld2 file, the filename of which is `string2key(strname).jld2`; `strname` should therefore be a suitably unique string.
+Returns `nothing` if the file doesn't exist.

 ### localstorestring
 ```julia